+Easter usually means that there is a lot of chocolate around the house.
 Pairing tea with chocolate is a unique way to learn more about the flavours of different teas and really test your palate.
-You could host a virtual tea and chocolate pairing party.

 How to Pair Tea with Chocolate